smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 Local Node.js or Java were considered as alternative options for locally running applications.
 However both options have downsides:
 1. Both are difficult to sandbox.
 Compared to a web engine the effort to sandbox a Node.js or java application and to protect the vehicle system are very high.
 2. Limited app availability.
-App developers would potentially need to reassemble existing code and write lot of new code to make locally running applications possible.
+App developers would potentially need to reassemble a godd portion of existing code and write new code to make locally running applications possible.
 3. Licensing and compatibility.
 License cost may apply for embedded in-vehicle use.
 Efforts avoiding license using older versions may cause compatiblity issues leading to code rewrite.
 Open source variants may cause other license issues.

 Many services are available over a web appliation and modern WebEngines provide a good sandboxing ability.
 Last the ability of an open HMI is outstanding and not supported by either of the alternatives.